Code-Institute-Submissions/MrFogg866-project-3_OctResub2/README.md

-### How to use
+## How to use:

-The user will enter how many scoops have been sold at the end of thew day and using Python calculations working with the spreadsheet it will calculate how many scoops are remaining in each tub.
+- The user will enter how many scoops have been sold at the end of thew day and using Python calculations working with the spreadsheet it will calculate how many scoops are remaining in each tub.

-If the user enters incorrect data they will see a error message, the user must enter the data as whole numbers followed by commas ans there are 7 flavors on sale they must enter how many scoops sold for each of thew 7 flavors.
+- If the user enters incorrect data they will see a error message, the user must enter the data as whole numbers followed by commas ans there are 7 flavors on sale they must enter how many scoops sold for each of thew 7 flavors.

-### Features
+#### Features:

-When you run the programme you are greeted by the following messages:
+- When you run the programme you are greeted by the following messages:

 ![welcome](assets/images/welcome.png)